anaclumos/extracranial/Research/pages/Monte Carlo and Las Vegas Algorithm.md

 The [[Monte Carlo algorithm]] uses random sampling to approximate solutions to complex problems.
 Imagine throwing a dart at a table.
 You randomly throw a million darts, and they would assumably uniformly disperse.
 If you pick a point, draw a circle, and count the darts, you can estimate the ratio between the circle's and table's areas.
 From there, you can calculate pi.

-[[Las Vegas Algorithm]] is slightly more sophisticated.
+[[Las Vegas Algorithm]] is similar, but slightly more sophisticated.
 A good example is Quick Sort.
 You randomly select a pivot.
 Divide the value by comparing it with the pivot (i.e., smaller to one side, bigger to the other) and repeat the same process on the left and right subsets.

 Now the exciting part begins.
 While we randomly bet on something, we get significantly different results when our bet gets screwed.